 Day 5 – Hallway

-- Clean your entry door, especially the handle or knobs.
-Is it a wooden door, maybe you need to wax the wood or a fresh paint does wonders.
+- Clean your entry door, especially the handle or knob.
+Is it a wooden door, maybe you need to wax the wood?
+If it is a little worn down, fresh paint does wonder.

 - Check air filters.